wavebeem/wavebeem.com/src/blog/2024/becoming-an-astro-not.md

 **Eleventy's home page & documentation page**

-Seeing this I think "this is a well established tool made by a small group of quirky people".
-It seems like a good fit for an individual web enthusiast like me.

 ## Astro's vibes

 > **The web framework for content-driven websites**
 >
 > Astro powers the world's fastest marketing sites, blogs, e-commerce websites,
 > and more.

+Their home page opens with a highly polished style and catchy headline, underlined by a huge list of famous logos for some social proof.

+After that, we see a really cool hacker-esque set of code snippets about... building an e-commerce platform.
+I just want a blog with sprinkles lol.

 ![](/blog/astro-not/astro-home.webp)